 (c) The term may or may not include;

 (i) intoxicating or non-intoxicating cannabinoids; and

-(ii) cannabinoids with a synthetic equivalent.
+(ii) cannabinoids whose intoxicating affects are yet to be determined; and

-ARM or MCA “Natural Cannabinoid Product” means consumer products that contain only natural cannabinoids.
+(iii) cannabinoids with a synthetic equivalent.

-ARM “Decarboxylation” means the conversion of an acidic cannabinoid into its neutral form typically with the use of thermal energy such as the conversion of delta-9-THCA into delta-9-THC with heat.
+ARM or MCA “Natural Cannabinoid Product” means consumer products that contain natural cannabinoids and does not include synthetic cannabinoids.

-ARM or MCA “Manufacturing” means “the production, preparation, propagation, compounding, or processing of a substance, either directly or indirectly or by extraction from substances of natural origin, or independently by means of chemical synthesis or by a combination of extraction and chemical synthesis, and includes any packaging or repackaging of such substance or labeling or relabeling of its container; except that such term does not include the preparation, compounding, packaging or labeling of a substance in conformity with applicable State or local law by a practitioner as an incident to their administration or dispensing of such substance in the course of their professional practice.
+ARM “Decarboxylation” in the cannabinoid industry means the conversion of an acidic cannabinoid into its neutral form typically with the use of thermal energy such as the conversion of delta-9-THCA into delta-9-THC with heat.